EARTH 201 Earth Systems Revealed (Introductory Physical Geology)

 EARTH 310 Aqueous Geochemistry

 Principles of aqueous geochemistry applied to geologic and environmental problems.
-Topics include thermodynamics and equilibrium chemistry, reaction kinetics, acids and bases, pH and alkalinity, carbonate equilibria, sorption processes and surface reactions, redox chemistry, chemical weathering, stable and radiogenic isotopes, etc. Particular emphasis is placed on understanding aqueous geochemical phenomena in a numerical modeling context.
-Lectures present quantitative chemical and mathematical theory illustrated by examples and reading assignments.
+Topics include thermodynamics and equilibrium chemistry, reaction kinetics, acids and bases, pH and alkalinity, carbonate equilibria, sorption processes and surface reactions, redox chemistry, chemical weathering, stable and radiogenic isotopes, etc. Emphasis is placed on understanding aqueous geochemical phenomena in a numerical modeling context.
+Lectures present quantitative chemical and mathematical theory illustrated by examples and readings.
 Assignments include take-home problem sets, student-led presentations, and a final paper.

 EARTH 313 Radiogenic Isotope Geochemistry